 You're invited to a wedding—what should you get the happy couple?
 Consider one of these top wedding gift ideas.
 These recommendations can be tailored to any couple's interests and are sure to make them smile.

 Yes, it's true; while it may seem impersonal or uncreative, money is my number one recommended wedding gift.
 Most young couples are saving for something big – a house, a car, a piece of furniture, or are still paying back their student loans.

 Money may also help them have an extra-special honeymoon or let them order some extra photos for their album.
-While it's rude for a couple to ask for money, it is never rude to give cash.
+While out-right asking for money may be a bit tacky, it is never rude to give cash.
 If you still want to give a personal wedding gift, combine the two: attach a check to a beautiful picture frame, a kitchen gadget, or a long letter detailing your wishes and advice for their marriage.

 2. An Expensive Item Off of Their Registry